Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • You (the dependent family member) and your family member have been in the UK on a valid visa for 12 months already, or

-• You family member’s employer can cover your costs for your first month in the UK
+• Your family member’s employer can cover your costs for your first month in the UK

-• This must be stated on the certificate of sponsorship you received from your family member’s employer when they first applied for their initial Tier 2 (or equivalent) visa
+• This must be stated on the certificate of sponsorship you received from your family member’s employer when they first applied for their initial visa

-Get in touch with our immigration experts for assistance with your Tier 2 Dependent visa application today.
-Contact Us
+Get in touch with our immigration experts for assistance with your UK Skilled Worker Dependent visa application today.

 What Are the Requirements For Dependent Children?

-There are a different set of rules and guidelines for dependent children, most of which are reliant on your own personal circumstances and family setup.
+There are different rules and guidelines for dependent children, most of which depend on individual circumstances and family setups.

-In order to qualify as a dependent child for a Tier 2 Dependent visa, one of the following must apply:
+To qualify as a dependent child for a Skilled Worker Dependent visa, one of the following must apply:

 • One parent is in the UK under an eligible Tier 2 (or equivalent) visa, while the other is applying together with the child from abroad to join as a dependent